Colombia starter pack

 Celebrate Colombia's heritage at the Blacks and Whites Carnival

-Stop and smell the roses at the Medellin Flower Festival
+Smell the roses at the Medellin Flower Festival

-Dig Deep into the Country’s Incredible History
+IV.
+Dig into Colombia's Incredible History

 Learn about the Afro-Colombian roots of Palenque